dustin-nguyen-qil/VCCReID-Baseline/README.md

-# Video-based (Cloth-changing) Person Re-Identification baseline.
+# Video-based Cloth-Changing Person Re-Identification baseline.

 This repository contains implementation of training and testing baseline for **Video-based Cloth-Changing Person Re-ID (VCCRe-ID)**.
 It can be used for general Video-based Person Re-ID as well.

-It is a part of the official implementation for the paper:  Temporal 3D Shape Modeling for Video-based Cloth-changing Person Re-Identification.
+This is a part of the official implementation for the paper:  **Temporal 3D Shape Modeling for Video-based Cloth-Changing Person Re-Identification** [[WACV2024 - 4th Real-World Surveillance Workshop](https://vap.aau.dk/rws-wacv2024/)].

 ## 1. Features